 Assessment of levels of B[a]P in the UK with regards to the EU Target Value are made through a combination of modelling and fixed monitoring.
 There is a requirement to undertake monitoring at a fixed number of locations to assess key emissions sources, particularly near to large industrial emission sources.
 Undertaking modelling alongside monitoring enables the UK to calculate concentrations at locations where monitoring is not conducted providing a fuller picture of B[a]P concentrations across the UK.
-National assessment is carried out each year for the previous calendar year and results are reported to the Commission on an annual basis (submitted by 30th Sept for the previous calendar year).
-Once the Transition Period ends on 31 December 2020, the UK will continue to meet its reporting obligations through making this data available to the public to the same timescales.
+The air quality compliance assessment is carried out annually.
+The results are reported by 30th September each year, for the previous calendar year.

-The 2018 compliance assessment reported that the UK exceeded the target value for benzo[a]pyrene in three zones; one in England and two in Wales.
+The 2019 compliance assessment reported that the UK exceeded the target value for benzo[a]pyrene in three zones; one in England and two in Wales.